-- 10.9.
+- 10.13.
 Payments will be made as set out in the grant agreement.
-Grant funding will typically be paid monthly through Our payment system. - 10.10.
-The grant offer will specify the approved grant amount to be paid. - 10.11.
+Grant funding will typically be paid monthly through Our payment system. - 10.14.
+The grant offer will specify the approved grant amount to be paid. - 10.15.
 We will not pay more than the approved grant amount under any circumstances.
-If you incur extra costs, You must meet them. - 10.12.
-Grant funding may be indexed. - 10.13.
-Once the grant agreement is executed by the Commonwealth payment will be made on the next available date for grant payments after the grant commencement date. - 10.14.
+If you incur extra costs, You must meet them. - 10.16.
+Grant funding may be subject to indexation. - 10.17.
+Once the grant agreement is executed by the Commonwealth payment will be made on the next available date for grant payments after the grant commencement date. - 10.18.
 Any grant awarded will be subject to sufficient funds being available for the project, the provisions of the ARC Act and the continued satisfactory progress of the project.